yjpictures/license-mate/README.md

-# What is this?
+# 🌐🔗

-`License Mate` is an open-source license manager that you can deploy easily in a variety of environments and customize to your own needs.
-This is made using `Flask` for `REST API` server and `MongoDB` for the database.

-<u>Links</u>

 - [Docker Hub](https://hub.docker.com/r/yjpictures/license-mate)
 - [GitHub Container Registry](https://ghcr.io/yjpictures/license-mate)
 - [GitHub](https://github.com/yjpictures/license-mate)

+# What is this?

+`License Mate` is an open-source software license manager that you can deploy easily in a variety of environments and customize to your own needs.
+This is made using `Flask` for `REST API` server, `React.js` for the server UI and `MongoDB` for the database.

+`License Mate` is a tool or system designed to help organizations and individuals manage the distribution, tracking, and compliance of software licenses.
+It serves as a central hub for controlling how software licenses are allocated, monitored, and maintained for a software.
+Here's a breakdown of its key functions:

+1. License Creation and Allocation
+2. License Tracking
+3. License Validation
+4. License Renewal
+5. License Deactivation and Removal

+## Who is this for?

+Companies and individuals who develop and distribute software products can use `License Mate` to control access and distribution of their software.